gvwilson/sensibleadventures/misc/bear-02.md

 wrote, *Your dutiful*.

-He hesitated only a moment before adding, for the first time, *and loving*, then finished, *son, Lormay Gandan-o Prince*.
+He hesitated only a moment before adding, for the first time, *and loving*, then finished, *son, Thokmay Gandan-o Prince*.
 He let his breath out with a whoosh, put his pen back in the inkwell, folded the letter, dripped some wax on it, and pressed his signet ring into the wax to seal it.
 Then he leaned back in his chair and stretched like a cat.

-Years later, when his hair was starting to turn gray and the scar the world's last wolf had left in his arm ached in cold weather, Prince Lormay finally heard what had happened when his father had received that letter.
+Years later, when his hair was starting to turn gray and the scar the world's last wolf had left in his arm ached in cold weather, Prince Thokmay finally heard what had happened when his father had received that letter.
 "He just smiled," the old steward said to him.
 "Like he used to sometimes before your mother passed away."
 But there are many more stories to tell before that one.